oneblink/bic-jqm/docs/pending-queue.md

 ### BMP.BIC3.pending.processQueue = function ()

 Processes each PendingItem in the queue.
-If the `status` property is "Pending", then an attempt will be made to submit the entry to the server.
+If the `status` property is `Pending`, then an attempt will be made to submit the entry to the server.
 All other values of `status` cause the PendingItem to be skipped.